-Geography A-Level at The Maynard is a stimulating and versatile subject which equips students for a wide variety of careers and options at University level.
+Geography A-level at The Maynard is a stimulating and versatile subject which equips students for a wide variety of careers and options at university level.

-Whether you are taking subjects in the Humanities or Sciences A-Level Geography adds breadth and global perspective to your studies.
-If you enjoy independent research and want to develop both written, numerical and investigative skills, if you relish doing practical work outdoors and if you find exploring and finding out about current events and new places stimulating, Geography is for you!
+Whether you are taking subjects in the Humanities or Sciences A-level Geography adds breadth and global perspective to your studies.
+If you enjoy independent research and want to develop both written, numerical and investigative skills, you relish doing practical work outdoors and if you find exploring and finding out about current events and new places stimulating, Geography is for you!

 In recognition of its pioneering work, The Maynard Geography Department has been awarded the Secondary Geography Quality Mark by the Geographical Association, while Head of Geography, Miss Williamson has been awarded Chartered Geographer status by the Royal Geographical Society.